 Who can claim compensation for black lung disease?

 It is a condition affecting coal miners and above surface colliery coal workers, breathing coal dust into their lungs over many years.

 If you suffer from this condition and you are an ex miner or coal worker it is quite likely you will be entitled to claim industrial injuries compensation from your former employer.

 When the extraction of coal was nationalised in the UK – the organisation created to be responsible across the whole nation was the National Coal Board (NCB), which later became the British Coal Corporation.
 Coal extraction is now in the hands of a private company – UK Coal Plc.

-Click coal workers claims to see the page I have written explaining how you can still claim compensation from these organisations – even if they no longer exist.
+See our coal workers claims article for an explanation of how you can still claim compensation from these organisations – even if they no longer exist.

 Breathing coal dust into your lungs over many years can lead to scarring (fibrosis) of the lungs.
 If you are suffering from black lung – a scan of your lungs will show black areas caused by the scarring of the black dust.

 The longer you are exposed to coal dust – the worse the condition becomes and the more severe the symptoms can be.

 What are the symptoms of black lung disease?

 The symptoms of coal miners’ pneumoconiosis will typically include: a chronic cough, shortness of breath, progressively worsening lung function and disturbed sleep.